 - Make sure you are backing up all your files, not just the database.

 There are plenty of ways to create backups for your website including plugins like BackupBuddy, directly through Cpanel and some hosts even offer daily automated backups as part of their hosting packages.
-You can find a thorough review of 10 great backup options here on Elegant Themes.
+You can find a thorough review of the best WordPress backup plugins here on Elegant Themes.

 If you don’t currently have a backup of your website put this task at the top of your to-do list for today.

 Keeping your WordPress core, theme and plugin files up to date is just as important as backing up your website.
 Some might say it’s more important, but we’ll leave the chicken vs. egg debate for another time.

 Keeping WordPress up to date is one of the most important things you can do to reduce your chances of being hacked.
 Thankfully, WordPress issues regular updates to address any security concerns.
 Hosting companies often allow for selecting a simple auto-update check-box when you first install WordPress and in most cases this is a good idea.
 If you are someone who likes to process updates manually, that’s fine too.

 Plugins are the lifeblood of WordPress, adding functionality far beyond what the platform itself is capable of.
 With over 38,000 plugins, you can find one capable of accomplishing almost any task imaginable, short of cooking your breakfast.
 That’s the good news.
 The bad news is that not all plugins are created equal.
 Before selecting a plugin there are four things to consider:

 - Was it created by someone who is reputable?